yasakaa/sharkey-stelpolva/packages/backend/src/server/SkRateLimiterService.md

 The API is backwards-compatible with existing limit definitions, but it's preferred to use the new BucketRateLimit interface.
 Legacy limits will be "translated" into a bucket limit in a way that attempts to respect max, duration, and minInterval (if present).
-SkRateLimiterService is quite not plug-and-play compatible with existing call sites, because it no longer throws when a limit is exceeded.
+SkRateLimiterService is not quite plug-and-play compatible with existing call sites, as it no longer throws when a limit is exceeded.
-Instead, the returned LimitInfo object will have "blocked" set to true.
+Instead, the returned LimitInfo object will have `blocked` set to true.
 Callers are responsible for checking this property and taking any desired action, such as rejecting a request or returning limit details.

 ## Headers

-LimitInfo objects (returned by SkRateLimitService.limit()) can be passed to rate-limit-utils.attachHeaders() to send standard rate limit headers with an HTTP response.
+LimitInfo objects (returned by `SkRateLimitService.limit()`) can be passed to `rate-limit-utils.sendRateLimitHeaders()` to send standard rate limit headers with an HTTP response.
 The defined headers are:

 | Header                  | Definition                                                                                                                                                                                                     | Example                    |